 Being single is not always easy, but there’s plenty to be thankful for about that season of life.
 It’s a great time to get to know yourself.

 Use the time alone to explore your likes, your dislikes, and your interests.
-Always wanted to travel?
+Have you wanted to travel?
 Plan a trip.
 Thinking of learning a new skill?
 Sign up for an evening class.
 Because you’re the decision-maker, the single years are a great time to develop your creativity and build greater independence.

 Be Kind to Yourself